 The heart of Newmarket is well equipped when it comes to hotels.
-Here you will find options like the Best Western Heath Court Hotel, the White Hart Hotel, Premier Inn Newmarket, Kings Hotel, and the Jockey Club Rooms.
+Here you will find options like the Best Western Heath Court Hotel, the White Hart Hotel, Kings Hotel and the Jockey Club Rooms.
 All of these options are just a few minutes from the free shuttle bus service (pick up by Unico restaurant) that will drop you off at the racecourse.

-You can choose to walk to the Rowley Mile course in 30 minutes instead, but after the entrance there is no dedicated pedestrian path, meaning you will need to walk on grass.
+You can choose to walk to the Rowley Mile course in 30-minutes instead, but after the entrance there is no dedicated pedestrian path, meaning you will need to walk on grass.
 The July Course is a further 50-minute walk and it’s not a pleasant stroll either as it takes you down a busy A road with only a thin path.
-If you are happy to walk an extra ten minutes to reach the shuttle bus pick-up point, you may wish to stay at the luxurious Bedford Lodge which offers full-service spa, fitness centre and indoor poll.
+If you are happy to walk an extra 10-minutes to reach the shuttle bus pick-up point, you may wish to stay at the luxurious Bedford Lodge, which offers full-service spa, fitness centre and indoor pool.

 Cambridge for a City Stay

 Cambridge is a wonderful place to visit so naturally many racegoers enjoy heading here after they have had fun watching the horses.
-Not only a major tourist destination but Cambridge is the most easily accessible city to the racecourse.
+Not only a major tourist destination but Cambridge is the most easily accessible city to the racecourse being around 30-minutes drive away via the city centre to Newmarket Racecourse.
+On popular race days, you’ll be able to source a coach service from Cambridge city centre to Newmarket Racecourse or you can arrange a cab for a bit more money.
 Needless to say, given its popularity, the city is full to the brim with a range of accommodation possibilities.
-Many will set you back a decent amount per night but some budget-friendly options are available, such as Travelodge Newmarket Road and Premier Inn Cambridge East.

 About the Racecourse